Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 – Tier 1 – Executive

-– Tier 2 – Development Authority (Party & Sector Represented)
+– Tier 2 – The National Policy Council (Party & Sector Represented)

 – Tier 4 – Constituencies – each with 1 elected Party or Independent Representative.